sysflow-telemetry/sysflow/docs/deploy.rst

 Deployments (sf-deployments repo)
 ========================================

-SysFlow can be deployed using Docker Compose, Helm, OpenShift, and binary packages.
+SysFlow can be deployed using Docker Compose, Helm, and binary packages.

 .. toctree::
    :maxdepth: 2